Postman-Student-Program/postman-student-hacktoberfest21/README.md

 ## What is API-First?

 API-First is the philosophy putting APIs at the foundation of your strategy.
 This includes defining an API before writing any code for a server or frontend.
-The routes, parameters, responses and other traits of an API can be clearly defined with a schema.
+The endpoints, parameters, responses and other traits of an API can be clearly defined with a schema.
 You can think of a schema as a blueprint for an API.

 With a schema as a single source of truth, teams can move quickly with a “divide and conquer” approach to building applications.
 For example, frontend developers can code a website that hits a mock server that returns fake data of the expected shape, without having to wait for the backend team to build a real server.
 Meanwhile, the backend team can start coding a server against tests that check that the API schema is being implemented correctly.